markhibberd/vault/README.md

 [![Build Status](https://travis-ci.org/markhibberd/vault.png)](https://travis-ci.org/markhibberd/vault)

+#### Warning!!!

+Vault is in the middle of a re-write.
+The core is moving from scalaz 6 and scalaz iteratee's, to scalaz 7 and scala-machines.
+The code is very much a work in progress.

 #### What is Vault?

 **Vault** is the name for a software library written using the Scala programming language.
 Vault is compiled against version 2.9.1 of the Scala programming language.
 Vault is licenced under BSD3 (see `LICENCE`).